dustinpfister/blog_posts/_posts/js-settimeout.md

 ## 4 - Conclusion

 So the javaScript settimeout method is one way to delay the calling of a method, and can be used in the body of that method as a way to call it over and over again.
-So in other words it is a way to create a sort of main app loop, or thread.
+So in other words it is a way to create a sort of main app loop, or thread, however I would not say that it is true threading, at least not when it is used by itself.
 Using settimeout is by no means the only tool in the toolbox when it comes to setting up this kind of loop.
 There are several other options such as setinterval, and requestAnimationFrame, but the topic goes beyond that.
 When using any of these methods in a single event loop that is not the same thing as using them in a collection of event loops when it comes to things like webworker, or the cluster module in nodejs.
-However all of that is a matter for another post.
+Thos are of course ways to go about working with more than one event loop, which goes beyond just using set time out by itself in a single event loop.